torvalds/linux/Documentation/driver-api/uio-howto.rst

 To address this situation, the userspace I/O system (UIO) was designed.
 For typical industrial I/O cards, only a very small kernel module is needed.
 The main part of the driver will run in user space.
-This simplifies development and reduces the risk of serious bugs within a kernel module.
+This simplifies development and reduces the risk of serious s within a kernel module.

 Please note that UIO is not an universal driver interface.
 Devices that